Katharine McPhee Confirms She Is Dating David Foster as They Step Out Together at the Met Gala

 The Waitress Broadway star has been seen several times with Foster over the last year.

-The two have consistently avoided dating rumors, but have never shied away from public displays of affection or attending high profile events together.
+The two have consistently avoided dating rumors, but have never shied away from public displays of affection and attending high profile events together.

 The musical pair first sparked romance rumors in September 2017, after the latter’s daughter Erin Foster shared a photo of them together in Los Angeles.